legno9/legno9.github.io/_posts/2023-09-18-Proyecto-Manthanō.md

 hide_last_modified: true
 ---

-**Proyecto Manthanō** was my final degree project, a solo challenge to learn **Unity** and create a complete game from scratch.
+**Proyecto Manthanō** was my final degree project: a solo challenge to learn **Unity** while creating a complete game from scratch.
 The result is **Doom of Tools**, a 2D turn-based, deck-building roguelite inspired by **Slay the Spire** and **Into the Breach**.

-Almost every aspect of the game—programming, mechanics, design, art, and animation—was developed by me.
+Every aspect of the game—programming, mechanics, design, art, and animation—was developed by me.
 Players control "tool-humans," cursed by the demon Bael, battling through the underworld on grid-based maps using strategic card-based abilities.
 Each run is procedurally generated, offering unique challenges and requiring constant adaptation.

 <!--more-->